nguyenthanguth/ArrangeAlgorithms/README.md

     }
 };

-// Returns translation vector for each label, in the exact input order List<GeoVector> moves = Arrange.Run(arranges);
+// Returns translation vector for each label, in the exact input order.
+// Each Arrange object is also automatically updated: arranges[i].TranslationVector contains the same vector.
+List<GeoVector> moves = Arrange.Run(arranges);

 for (int i = 0; i < arranges.Count; i++)
 {
+    // You can use the returned 'moves[i]' or read the property directly:
+    GeoVector move = arranges[i].TranslationVector;

-    GeoPoint newPosition = arranges[i].GeoRectangle.Center + moves[i];
+    GeoPoint newPosition = arranges[i].GeoRectangle.Center + move;
     bool isPlaced = arranges[i].Placed; // false = forced to fallback, still has overlap
 }
 ```